Astrophotographers call the time of year between mid-autumn and mid-spring ‘Milky Way season’.

 Look to the south east and south west well after sunset on dark nights around the New Moon for some of the best views of the Milky Way.

-Here are our top picks for early evenings:
+Here are our top picks for early evening viewing:

 Tips for Photographing the Milky Way